Xannadoo/carbon-cost-kaggle/journal.md

 - **Dovile's Project**
     - Re-ran making dataframes for mamms with new file location, with all images in one location (`job.125408.out`).
 Seems ok.
 Reran training (`job.125419.out`) and failed again.
 There was a missing "/" for making the dataframes.
 Fixed this error, re-made dataframes, and submitted the training job.
     - Made dataframes for the thyroid dataset locally by downloaded the images from the HPC.
 Submitted a job for training (`job.125550.out`)
+- **Meta Kaggle**
+    - Isolated code competitions tagged with 'image'.
+Older code competitions refer to the notebooks as 'kernels', they are the same thing.
+Kaggle's description of the different [competitions](https://www.kaggle.com/docs/competitions) links to [one](https://www.kaggle.com/c/quora-insincere-questions-classification) described as a kernel competition as an example of a code competition.
+Need to decide what we want from this.
+Have average submisions per team, and average number of teams per competition, but is this enough?
+Avg submissions ~18, but thee range within this is huge, with some in their hundreds and others hardly any - maybe they entered but didn't actually get very far, so maybe we need to account for this somehow?
+Some competitions get a lot more entrants than others (maybe those with bigger prizes?).

 ### 21 April 2023
 - Worked on creating the mammograms database csv, from a folder with symlinks to all the images. (`job.125320.out`) Now we need to see if it can actually train this way.